-Each share of the Series E Convertible Preferred Stock has a stated value equal to \$1,000 (the "Stated Value") and is convertible at any time at the option of the holder into the number of shares of the Company's Common Stock determined by dividing the stated value by the conversion price of \$0.06, subject to certain limitations and adjustments (the "Conversion Price").
+Each share of the Series E Convertible Preferred Stock has a stated value equal to \$1,000 (the "Stated Value") and is convertible at any time at the option of the holder into the number of shares of the Company's Common Stock determined by dividing the stated value by the conversion price of \$0.06 (subject to certain limitations and adjustments for reverse and forward stock splits, recapitalizations and similar transactions following the date of the July Securities Purchase Agreement) (the "Conversion Price").
 Except for certain adjustments, the holders of Series E Convertible Preferred Stock will be entitled to receive dividends on shares of Series E Convertible Preferred Stock equal (on an as if converted basis) to and in the same form as dividends paid on shares of the Common Stock.
 Any such dividends that are not paid to the holders of the Series E Convertible Preferred Stock will increase the Stated Value.
-No other dividends will be paid on shares of Series E Convertible Preferred Stock.
-Holders of shares of Series E Convertible Preferred Stock are entitled to vote with the holders of shares of Common Stock, and not as a separate class, on an as-converted basis subject to the Beneficial Ownership Limitation contained in the certificate of designations.
+No other dividends will be paid on shares of Series E Convertible Preferred Stock, and not as a separate class, on an as-converted basis subject to the Beneficial Ownership Limitation contained in the certificate of designations.